odpi/egeria-docs/site/docs/concepts/governance-action-process-intro.md

 > **Example 1:** Governance Action Process to validate and augment a newly created asset

 Governance action processes can include any [type of governance service](/concepts/governance-service).
-Example 2 shows an [open discovery service](/concepts/open-discovery-service) amongst the [governance action services](/concepts/governance-action-service).
+Example 2 shows an [survey action service](/concepts/survey-action-service) amongst the [governance action services](/concepts/governance-action-service).

 ![Example 2](/concepts/governance-action-process-example-2.svg)
 > **Example 2:** Governance Action Process to validate and augment a newly created asset